rsdoiel/antenna/journalism.md

 date: 2025-08-10, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Aug.
+12 at 6:43 p.m.</em>
-UCPD arrested a man who stole posters of prominent Black figures from Haines Hall while carrying multiple weapons, including a stun gun, on campus Saturday.&#160;
+UCPD arrested a man who allegedly stole posters of prominent Black figures from Haines Hall while carrying multiple weapons, including a stun gun, on campus Saturday.&#160;
-The suspect was arrested for burglary, the unauthorized possession of a university key to a public building, possession of stolen property and burglary tools and possession of a stun gun on university property, Jeffrey Chobanian, the acting captain of the UCPD administrative and operations bureau, said in an emailed statement.
+Brian Royal-Rubin, 37, was charged Tuesday with felony burglary, the violation of civil rights, the possession of a weapon at a university and a hate crime enhancement Jeffrey Chobanian, the acting captain of the UCPD administrative and operations bureau, said in an emailed statement.

 <br>